-The recent High Court judgement relating to the 1951 Scheme means that the "solvency" rule, which affects contributions from staff and the company, is now more onerous on both parties.
+The recent High Court judgement relating to the 1951 Scheme means that the "solvency" rule in the RWS is now more onerous on both parties.
 The judgment stated that the Statutory Funding Standard must now be met "at all times" and must also include future benefits.
 The judgment also confirmed that the solvency obligation is unequivocally a shared burden with employees.